 In this post, we cover:

-- What is package theft?
+- What is a porch pirate?

 - How common is package theft?

-- 3 ways to prevent package theft
+- How to prevent package theft in apartments

-Package theft — also known as porch piracy — is the act of stealing packages that haven’t yet been picked up by the intended recipient.
+Porch piracy is the act of stealing packages that haven’t yet been picked up by the intended recipient.
 It most often occurs after delivery, when parcels are left unattended.
 That said, it can also occur at other stages of the shipping and delivery process.
 Porch pirates target single-family homes and from stoops or lobbies of apartment buildings.

 How common is package theft?